na-na-hi/renget/archive/CloverLocations.md

 A section of Apple Woods spawned after the forest fire incident caused by Team Misfits.
 For some reason, it is perpetually ablaze, even though the rest of the forest has recovered from the fire.
 Has not yet appeared in any stories.

+###Eroded Canyon
+TBA
+First appeared in "Chespin's Week: Day 4" by Chespin-anon: https://rentry.org/chespinsweek#day-4 **Not currently on map**

 ---